BBSRC strategy advisory panels: member vacancies

 • helping to monitor and benchmark existing activities and investments, and their impacts

 The role will require a time commitment of a maximum of 10 to 12 days (generally less).
-This includes at least two strategy advisory panel meetings per year of one to two days each.
-With a maximum of five to six days for preparation, and a maximum of five to six days for additional responsibilities (ad hoc strategic advice for UK Research and Innovation and BBSRC).
+This includes at least two strategy advisory panel meetings per year of one to two days each, with a maximum of five to six days for preparation, and a maximum of five to six days for additional responsibilities (ad hoc strategic advice for UKRI and BBSRC).

 We expect you to be able to commit the necessary time and attention to your appointment and to have the full support or the necessary permission of your employer.